2022 FIFA World Cup: Full Match Schedule, Opening Ceremony, Highlights

 The 32 contenders will battle it out in a group stage, which will half the number of teams down to 16 — two from each group.
 This is called the Round of 16, where they will compete in knockout matches to advance to the quarterfinals, semifinals, third-place playoff and eventually the grand final.

-Click here to view the complete list of matches, timings and venues; do note that Qatar is five hours behind Malaysia.
-The live telecast timings in MYT can also be easily found here.
+Click here to view the complete list of matches, timings and venues; do note that Qatar is five hours behind Singapore.
+The live telecast timings in SGT can also be easily found here.

 A breakdown of key dates: